MikeBardash/TradingSandbox/README.md

 # TradingSandbox
-Polygon trading sandbox for building trading algos This is our playground space for now
+Polygon trading sandbox for building trading algos.
+This is our playground space for now